snowdrop/springboot-to-quarkus-migration/README.md

 ## How to test and debug the rules

-This project provides a Quarkus CLI application able to analyze and transform a java Spring Boot project and to validate it against the rules created.
+This guide can be tested and validated using the following [Migration Tool project](https://github.com/snowdrop/migration-tool) :-)

 ## Migration path